-Gaelin is a Junior in the Gallatin School of Individualized Study with a concentration in Criminology and Data Analytics and a minor in Computer Science.
+Gaelin is a Senior in the Gallatin School of Individualized Study with a concentration in Criminology and Data Analytics and a minor in Computer Science.
 She joined the West Lab in January 2015 as a Research Assistant, and transitioned into the position of Lab Manager in Fall 2016.
-In her Senior year, she hopes to complete her Honors Thesis in Psychology on how gender affects individuals' attitudes towards deviance.
+This year she will be completing her Honors Thesis in Psychology on how gender affects individuals' attitudes towards deviance.

 Mina is an undergraduate at New York University studying Political Science and Psychology.
 Her choice to double major in these areas reflects her deep-seated passion for human rights and overall interest in combating all facets of modern day injustice.
 She plans to pursue a career in Law and ultimately conduct work that applies her research on physiological and behavioral impacts of power on marginalized groups.

-Dory is a sophomore from Austin Texas majoring in Psychology.
+Dory is a Junior from Austin Texas majoring in Psychology.
 She's really interested in learning how situational influences affect interactions between people and how our perceptions shape our real-world behavior.

-Eliana is a freshman at Gallatin concentrating in psychology, criminal justice and gender studies.
+Eliana is a Sophomore at Gallatin concentrating in psychology, criminal justice and gender studies.